lohiths340/kafka-assignment-/README.md

 ![image](../images/confluent-logo-300-2.png)

 # Documentation
-This project implements a real-time order processing system that ingests order data from a simulated REST API using kafka, processes and enriches the data, and stores it in a postgreSQL database using kafka Connect.
+A project which implements a real-time order processing system that ingests order data from a simulated REST API using kafka, processes and enriches the data, and stores it in a postgreSQL database using kafka connect.
 The system runs on docker compose.

 Prerequisites:-<br>
 1.Docker and Docker Compose <br>